ministryofjustice/moj-frontend/docs/components/add-another/_stacked-layout.md

 #### Form field labels

 <div class="govuk-inset-text">
-You may need to change the legend size of some GOV.UK components for this component.
+If you're using Figma, you may need to change the legend size of some GOV.UK components for this component.
 Change them to 'body (paragraph)' to follow <a href="https://design-system.service.gov.uk/get-started/labels-legends-headings/">GOV.UK guidance on label and legend headings</a>.
 </div>

-Hidden text is added to the end of the component labels.
+Visually hidden text is added to the end of the component labels.
 This is to help screen reader users know which item they are editing or removing.
 In the example, it adds the content in brackets to these field labels:

 - full name (for participant 1)
 - date of birth (for participant 1)

-This hidden text is automatically added by JavaScript.
+This visually hidden text is automatically added by JavaScript.
 If you add the text to the HTML template, the component will be accessible without JavaScript (progressive enhancement).

 ### Components you can add to it

-You can add up to 4 fields to the stacked layout, from the following 6 components.
+Add a small number of fields to the stacked layout, from the following 6 components.
 These are called the 'preferred instances' in Figma:

 - [GOV.UK checkboxes](https://design-system.service.gov.uk/components//checkboxes)
 - [GOV.UK date input](https://design-system.service.gov.uk/components/textarea)